-Welcome to the trigonometry in the complex plane.
-This book introduces college level trigonometry using the geometry of the circle in the complex plane.
+Welcome to trigonometry in the complex plane.
+This book introduces college-level trigonometry using the geometry of the circle in the complex plane.
 Building upon the concepts in the previous book, this book discusses the geometric properties of complex arithmetic, defines the trigonometric functions and the exponential function, then explores Euler’s formula and Fourier Transformations.
 This book is the last of the three-part trigonometry series:

 Then the definition of complex numbers and the geometry of complex number arithmetic is introduced.
 After that, the complex unit circle and trigonometric functions are discussed in relation to complex number arithmetic.
 This is where the usefulness of the complex number system begins to shine.

 Lastly, we take a detour to define the exponential function, which is often written in shorthand as Euler’s number.
 Extending the function to complex numbers, a surprising connection to trigonometry appears.

 The radian angle system defines rotation as unitless measure based on the geometry of the circle.
 Up until this point in this series, the claim has been made that the radian angle system is preferred over the degree angle system.
 Now we will finally see the benefit of using this system as we look again at the trigonometric functions and how to define them.